michauMiau/AdvanceOS-for-cardputer/README.md

 - A reload image Again from file (good for UNDO)
 - O outline for specific color select the color with the mouse,(the outline size by brush size and the outline color by current color)
 # Music Creator ALPHA (need to be improve)

 -S to save
--P to put or delete Note
+-\ KEY to put or delete Note
--ENTER to play your masterpiece
+-ENTER to play your masterpiece (From the start)
+- SPACE BAR to play from current Screen (good for long song for not play all the song from the start)

 # in Game